-Each multiple-choice question has 4 responses and only one is correct.
+Each multiple choice question has 4 responses and only one is correct.

-Secondly, there will be 3 short answer questions that require the apprentice to provide their written answers to the following factors relating to the scenario:
+Secondly, there will be 2 short answer questions that require the apprentice to provide their written answers to the following factors relating to the scenario:

-- The internal controls within the fictitious organisation - The cost recording system within the fictitious organisation - The differences between Financial and Management Accounting within the fictious organisation
+- The internal controls within the fictitious organisation - The cost recording system within the fictitious organisation

-No word count is specified; instead, the apprentice's answers will be limited to the overall time available for the entire in-tray test.
+No word count is specified; instead the apprentice's answers will be limited to the overall time available for the entire in-tray test.